 One spouse or the other receiving the marital home in a divorce settlement is not a taxable event.
 The sale of the home is the event that may be taxed, depending on the amount of capital gain.

-You can exclude from federal taxation up to $500,000 in home sale capital gains if you are a married couple.
+However, you can exclude from federal taxation up to $500,000 in home sale capital gains if you are a married couple.
 You can exclude up to $250,000 if you are single.
 But what about divorcing couples?
 A tax profesional, divorce mediator or Certified Divorce Financial Analyst can help you consider your options.
 What are some strategies to enable a divorcing couple to minimize capital gains when the home is sold?

 Capital Gains Tax Strategies